bombchus/z64-music-wiki/docs/advanced/sampling/overview.md

 The Nintendo 64 audio tool `tabledesign.exe` reads AIFC or AIFF files to produce a codebook and loopbook.
 The Nintendo 64 audio encoding tool `vadpcm_enc.exe` uses the codebook and loopbook file to encode AIFC or AIFF files to produce a compressed binary file.
 During encoding, prediction coefficients are adaptively selected from the table to provide the best sound quality possible.
 The codebook and loopbook definitions are embedded in the final output file.

 ADPCM is a type of lossy compression algorithm for audio files.
 Due to being a lossy compression format, some data loss or alteration will occur during the compression process.
 This type of compression works by separating sample data into different blocks and predicting the variation of that sample's data within each block.
 This takes previous sample points in the sample's data to predict future sample points.
 The size of blocks is measured in "samples", with the size of a single block, or "frame", being 16 samples.
 The default block size for `tabledesign.exe` is 256 samples, or 16 blocks.
 Larger blocks allow for better compression, resulting in smaller file sizes, but at the cost of resolution and loop point alignment.

+!!! info "Partial Blocks"
     Because ADPCM blocks are aligned one after another, a file compressed with ADPCM may have an unfinished, partial block at its end.
 In this case, the decoder generates silence for the remainder of this partial block.
 This keeps the file from looping seamlessly.
-(1)
-{ .annotate }

-1. Silence will appear in a codebook as zeroed out values.
+Silence will appear in a codebook as zeroed out values.
 This is normal, it does not indicate that there is any issue with the file.

 -----